Murphy41/Upperlimb_Localisation_System/README.md

 # Upperlimb_Localisation_System

-The capstone project worked on upperlimb localisation system for EMU robot
+## Objective:

+The objective of this project is to develop a robust and well-packagedprogram that provides real-time and accurate pose estimation of 8 joints, including trunks, shoulders, pronation-supination and elbow, for the EMU Robot.